Get,

 Precautions & Warnings to Be Taken with Sarpagandha:

 Eating sarpagandha may be okay if it is taken in moderate amounts with general precautions.
-Sarpagandha may have some negative effect for following conditions:8
+Sarpagandha may have some negative effects on the following conditions:8

 • Pregnancy and breastfeeding- It is not safe to use Sarpagandha during pregnancy as the chemicals present in the medicine may lead to birth defects.
 These chemicals can also enter the breast milk and might harm the baby.